 Thinking about a winter hike in Spartanburg, SC?
-Enjoy the South Carolina winter’s cooler temperatures and the great outdoors with a winter time hike.
-There are a number of parks and trails perfect for cool weather hikes for the whole family near Spartanburg.
-KAS Contributor, Hope Evans, compiled this list of family wintertime hiking in Spartanburg.
+Enjoy the South Carolina winter’s cooler temperatures and the great outdoors with a wintertime hike.
+There are several parks and trails perfect for cool weather hikes for the whole family near Spartanburg.
+Local mom Hope Evans compiled this list of family wintertime hiking spots near Spartanburg.

-Places to Hike in the Winter Time Near Spartanburg
+Places to Hike in the Winter Near Spartanburg SC

 Croft State Park